Clinical-Genomics/scout/docs/admin-guide/loading-case.md

 # Loading Scout cases

 When loading a case into scout it is possible to use either a config file or to specify parameters on the command line.
+The most common way to load a case is to use a config file, which is a `.yaml` file that contains all information describing the case and its samples.
+The command to load a case with a config file is:
+`scout load case my_config.yaml`

 ### Scout Load Config